catseye/Falderal/doc/Falderal Literate Test Format.md

 ### Functionality-definition ###

-The Functionality-definition pragma allows a Falderal file to describe ways in which a functionality being tested is implemented.
+The Functionality-definition pragma allows a Falderal file to define a way in which a functionality being tested is implemented.
 It has the following syntax:

-    -> Functionality /functionality-name/ is implemented by /functionality-type/ /functionality-specifier/
+    -> Functionality /functionality-name/ is implemented by /implementation-type/ /implementation-specifier/

-_functionality-type_ must at present be `shell command`.
-The format of the _functionality-specifier_ differs according to the functionality-type.
+_implementation-type_ must at present be `shell command`.
+The format of the _implementation-specifier_ differs according to the _implementation-type_.
 The _functionality-name_ is arbitrary text enclosed within double quotes, which may be referenced in a later Tests-for pragma.